eprilian/Youtube-Restream-YT-RS/save-into-browser/README.md

    * Click **Save**.
 4. **Visit your Site:**
    * Wait 1-2 minutes.
-   * Your site will be live at: https://yourusername.github.io/my-streamhost/
+   * Your site will be live at: https://yourusername.github.io/my-Youtube Restream (YT-RS)/

 ## **🖥️ Local Usage**